Skip to main content

 DataQuest Highlights

-This page announces the release of the latest DataQuest reports and provides an in-depth exploration of select data.
+This page announces the release of the latest DataQuest reports and provides an at-a-glance exploration of select data.

-In May 2025, the California Department of Education (CDE) released the 2024–25 Annual Enrollment Report on DataQuest.
-This report showcases the enrollment data for Transitional Kindergarten through grade twelve (TK–12) students and is reflective of Census Day information (the first Wednesday in October).
+In April 2026, the California Department of Education (CDE) released the 2025–26 Annual Enrollment Report on DataQuest.
+This report showcases enrollment data based on a snapshot of California’s Transitional Kindergarten through grade twelve (TK-12) student counts taken on Census Day (the first Wednesday in October).

 To access further information about the above report, including key takeaways, resources, and highlights from previously released DataQuest reports, select the links below: